 José Orue was a long-time footballer for Atletic Bilboa during the 1950's.
 At the time of writing, he is their fourth most appearance record for the club.
 He won one league and three Copa del Rey trophies in the 50's, including the double in the 1955–56 campaign.
 He earned 3 caps for Spain.

 Quincoces was one of the greatest defenders of the pre-war era.
 He played for Deportivo Alavés from 1920 to 1931.
 From 1931 to 1942, he played for Real Madrid.
 He won the first ever title for Real Madrid in 1930.
 Widely considered one of the first soccer idols in Spain.
 He played 25 times for Spain and went to the World Cup Finals in 1934.

 Nicknamed "The Butcher" for his style of play, Goikoetxea played mainly for Atletic Bilboa, but also with Atletico Madrid.
 He was a part of Javier Clemente's Bilboa team that won back-to-back league title from 1982 to 1984.
 However, he was best remembered for almost ending Diego Maradona's career with a tackle in 1983.
 A year later, he became the focal point of the infamous brawl between Barcelona and Atletic Bilboa at the Final of Copa del Rey.

 CB: Jesús Garay (Spain)

 Rated among the best ever centre-back to be capped for Spain, Garay went to the WC Finals in 1962.
 He spent 10 seasons with Athletic Bilboa and then, Barcelona for another 5 seasons.
 He won five major titles with Athletic Bilboa.
 He also played a single season with CD Málaga.
 He had 29 caps.
-He was part of the squad that competed at the 1962 FIFA World Cup, featuring in the 0–1 group stage loss to Czechoslovakia.
+He was part of the squad that competed at the 1962 World Cup.

 CB: Rafael Alkorta (Spain)